1976 Summer Olympics medal table

+represents countries that won at least one gold medal.

+represents countries that won at least one silver medal but no gold medals.

+represents countries that won at least one bronze medal (no gold or silver).

+represents participating countries that did not win medals.

+represents participating countries that competed until the 3rd day before those nations withdrew from the Games due to boycott and did not win medals.

+represents entities that did not participate at the 1976 Summer Olympics.

 Montreal's Olympic Stadium (its tower completed after the Games) was the main venue for the 1976 Summer Olympics.

 The 1976 Summer Olympics, officially known as the Games of the XXI Olympiad, were a summer multi-sport event held in Montreal, Quebec, Canada, from July 17 to August 1, 1976.
 A total of 6,084 athletes from 92 countries represented by National Olympic Committees (NOCs) participated in these Games, competing in 198 events in 23 sports.

 Twenty-eight African countries missed these Games.
 This boycott decision was taken in response to the participation of New Zealand, because its national rugby union team (the All Blacks) continued to play rugby with South Africa, which had been banned from the Olympic movement since 1964 due to its apartheid policies.

 Athletes from 42 countries won at least one medal, leaving 51 countries in blank in the medals table.
 The Soviet Union won the highest number of gold medals (49) and overall medals (125).
-The Games were dominated by the Soviet Bloc, with the USSR and its satellites occupying seven out of top ten places in the medal standings.
+The Games were dominated by the Soviet Bloc, with the USSR and Eastern European states occupying seven out of top ten places in the medal standings.
 Thailand and Bermuda won the first medals in their Olympic history, with Bermuda being the least populous territory to ever win a Summer Olympic medal until Alessandra Perilli won bronze for San Marino in trap shooting in 2020.
 Bermuda, however, became the smallest nation to win a Summer Olympic gold at the same games, thanks to Flora Duffy, which was also their first medal since 1976.
 The Montreal Summer Olympics proved disastrous to Canada not only in financial terms; it failed to win a single gold medal despite being the host nation.
 Overall, it was 27th in the medal table, which remains the worst result a host nation has ever scored in the history of the Summer Games.

 Russian Nikolai Andrianov of the Soviet Union won seven medals (four gold, two silver and one bronze medals), becoming the most medaled athlete in these Games.